MiningWatch Canada is a federally registered non-profit society.

 Esperanza Moreno, Secretary

-Esperanza has just completed her Masters in Political Science at the University of Ottawa.
+Esperanza recently completed her Masters in Political Science at the University of Ottawa.
 She is an experienced leader and senior manager of not-for-profit organizations – as Deputy Director of the Canadian Council for International Cooperation for over 12 years, and prior to that, in high-level positions in Oxfam Quebec and the Canadian Organization for Solidarity and Development.
-She has advanced research and analytical abilities that she has used to further her interest in human rights, international cooperation and international solidarity; and she recently used those skills as a volunteer on our criminalization of dissent project.
+She has advanced research and analytical abilities that she has used to further her interest in human rights, international cooperation and international solidarity; and she has used those skills as a volunteer on our criminalization of dissent project.

 Based in Ottawa, Jean Symes is currently responsible for Inter Pares' Africa program, as well as policy analysis and program development on extractive industries and tax justice.
 Jean's previous work at Inter Pares includes Program Coordinator and Director of Communications.
 She also spent several years working in Inter Pares' Latin America program, focusing on peacebuilding, refugees and internally displaced people, and bringing a feminist perspective to human rights protection, including developing programming on sexual violence against women in conflict areas.
 Prior to Inter Pares, Jean's experience includes human rights promotion and monitoring, social policy development, and financial management.